GitOps (CI/CD)

 before_script:

-- cd /autobase/automation
+- cd /autobase/automation/playbooks

 - echo "$ANSIBLE_SSH_PRIVATE_KEY" > ./ansible_ssh_key